MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/navigation.md

 ## Navigation deferral

-Shell navigation can be intercepted and completed or cancelled based on user choice.
+Shell navigation can be intercepted and completed or canceled based on user choice.
 This can be achieved by overriding the `OnNavigating` method in your [`Shell`](xref:Xamarin.Forms.Shell) subclass, and by calling the [`GetDeferral`](xref:Xamarin.Forms.ShellNavigatingEventArgs.GetDeferral*) method on the [`ShellNavigatingEventArgs`](xref:Xamarin.Forms.ShellNavigatingEventArgs) object.
 This method returns a [`ShellNavigatingDeferral`](xref:Xamarin.Forms.ShellNavigatingDeferral) token that has a [`Complete`](xref:Xamarin.Forms.ShellNavigatingDeferral.Complete*) method, which can be used to complete the navigation request:

 ```csharp
 public MyShell : Shell